HABTec/HABETL/README.md

 ## HABETL

 This repository contains a Spring Boot application that performs ETL (Extract, Transform, and Load) operations on data.
 The application can be used to extract data from a variety of sources, including databases, files, and APIs.
 The application can also be used to transform the data, such as cleaning it, converting it to a different format, or aggregating it.
-Finally, the application can be used to load the data into a variety of destinations, including databases, data warehouses, and data lakes.
+Finally, the application can be used to load the data into a variety of destinations, such as databases, data warehouses, and data lakes.

 The application uses a modular architecture so that each step of the ETL process can be easily reused or replaced.
 The application also uses a Spring Boot starter for ETL, which provides a number of features that make it easy to get started with ETL development.